AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ## Set up Adobe I/O Events for Commerce

 When the Experience Cloud integration is enabled, the Adobe I/O Events service sends Commerce event data to Experience Cloud to manage administrator access to Commerce projects.
-Service set up requires enabling the Adobe I/O Events for Commerce extension (`magento/commerce-eventing`), and configuring the Adobe I/O Events service in the Admin.
+Service set up requires enabling the Adobe I/O Events for Commerce extension (`magento/commerce-eventing`) and configuring the Adobe I/O Events service in the Admin.

 ### Enable Commerce Events

-Enable the Commerce Events extension (`magento/commerce-eventing`) on the cloud environment.
-This extension must be enabled to send custom event data from the Commerce application to the Adobe I/O Events service.
+Enable the Commerce Events extension (`magento/commerce-eventing`) to send custom event data from the Commerce application to the Adobe I/O Events service.

 >[!NOTE]
 >